worbli/marketinigWepApp/public/markdown/en/account.md

 Opening a WORBLI account grants you access to our entire ecosystem of compliant applications, network resources and AML/KYC verification.

-Learn how to start you journey here
+Learn how to start you journey here:

 [![](http://img.youtube.com/vi/dEyy3p4rqWo/0.jpg)](http://www.youtube.com/watch?v=dEyy3p4rqWo "")